 Embracing Quantum Innovation

-Paul Schomaker, Research Director at Wharton’s Mack Institute, writes that “Google’s approach is a prime example ‘quantum innovation’ which is defined as out-of-the box thinking that is disruptive to competitors and even the company itself.”
+Paul Schomaker, Research Director at Wharton’s Mack Institute, writes that “Google’s approach is a prime example of‘ quantum innovation’ which is defined as out-of-the-box thinking that is disruptive to competitors and even the company itself.”

 Advances in Technology